andyatkinson/andyatkinson.github.io/postgresql-tips.md

 * Logical Replication restrictions: "Sequence data is not replicated" (as of PG 16) <https://www.postgresql.org/docs/current/logical-replication-restrictions.html>

 ## Identity Columns
-* Identity columns are recommended for primary keys, over using Sequences (with Serial or BigSerial)
+* Identity columns are a modern recommendation for primary keys over Sequences (with Serial or BigSerial)

 ## Scaling Web Applications
 - [My GOTO Postgres Configuration for Web Services](https://tightlycoupled.io/my-goto-postgres-configuration-for-web-services/)